fftvis: A Non-Uniform Fast Fourier Transform Based Interferometric Visibility Simulator: Efficient Evaluation of Spectrally Smooth Sky Models with

-where $\mathbf{d}_{ij, k}$ are the structure constants of the basis $\mathbf{M}$.
 These constants reflect how the product of two basis functions can itself be expressed within the same basis, thus avoiding a computationally expensive reprojection.
 Once the product coefficients $\mathbf{v}_k$ are computed, a type-2 NUFFT (non-uniform to uniform) transforms this representation from a non-uniform to a uniform grid in the $uv$-plane.
 The resolution of this uniform grid is carefully chosen to satisfy the resolution constraints imposed by the highest observing frequency, defined as:

 where $\sigma$ is a scaling parameter, $b_{\max}$ is the maximum baseline length, and $\nu_{\max}$ is the maximum observing frequency.

 Finally, the uniform $uv$-plane representation obtained from the NUFFT for each of the basis functions is expanded to frequency space and interpolated to the user-specified baseline positions.
 By expanding the compact basis representation back into the full frequency domain, the simulator effectively generates the required visibilities without repetitive frequency-dependent gridding and Fourier transformations.
 This compact basis representation substantially reduces computational load on the NUFFT by encoding the smooth spectral information of the sky and beam into a small set of efficiently managed coefficients.
 Overall, the efficient product computation via structure constants, and the strategic use of the NUFFT should allow \fftvis{} to more efficiently handle simulations across numerous frequency channels when the NUFFT dominates the runtime of the simulation.